How to Track Calls When Using a Vanity Phone Number

 These personal injury lawyers are advertising for “eviction lawyer”!

 Our Google Ads campaign manager developed his negative keyword list for personal injury by managing Google Ads for other personal injury lawyers and continually adding negative keywords to the list.
-That was good but the problem is that he didn’t see every keyword ever searched for a lawyer and since he’s not a personal injury lawyer, he doesn’t understand the subtle nuances in fields of law and what type of cases we want and don’t want.
+That was good, but the problem is that he didn’t see every keyword ever searched for a lawyer.
+Since he’s not a personal injury lawyer, he doesn’t understand the subtle nuances in fields of law and what type of cases we want and don’t want.

 Consequently, we were paying for clicks from searches unrelated to personal injury.
 So, I spent several days researching negative keywords for a personal injury lawyer advertising on Google and uploaded my own list (you can upload many lists).